-The Indigenous Rangers Program (IRP) assists First Nations people to manage Country in accordance with Traditional Owners’ objectives.
-Indigenous rangers use traditional knowledge and cultural practices, combined with western science, to manage land, river and sea Country and deliver environmental, cultural, social and economic development outcomes.
+The Indigenous Rangers Program (Rangers Program) assists First Nations people in managing Country according to Traditional Owners’ objectives.
+Indigenous rangers use traditional knowledge and cultural practices, combined with Western science, to manage land, river and sea Country and deliver environmental, cultural, social and economic development outcomes.

 - engaging with community and Traditional Owners to plan land and water management activities

 - fire management - cultural burning and bushfire mitigation

 - biodiversity conservation - habitat and threatened species management, invasive species management, freshwater and sea Country management